 - A. Email is the official form of communication at VLGS, and all school-related email is sent to your VLGS email account.
 The secure @vermontlaw.edu address is the official email of Vermont Law and Graduate School and is used by the school to convey official information.
-If a student contacts the institution from any other email address requesting information or discussing academic matters, the student will be deemed to have waived any right to security in such communication with the school-or from the school in response-which would otherwise be afforded under this policy, or state or federal law regarding electronic communication. - B. The use of VLGS email is a privilege and should be regarded as such.
+If a student contacts the institution from any other email address requesting information or discussing academic matters, the student will be deemed to have waived any right to security in such communication with the school- or from the school in response-which would otherwise be afforded under this policy, or state or federal law regarding electronic communication. - B. The use of VLGS email is a privilege and should be regarded as such.
 The privilege of using the email system may be revoked.
 When using VLGS email, you are not only bound by any official school policy, but also by local, state, and federal laws relating to electronic media, copyrights, privacy, and security.
-Email is a legal document and may be subpoenaed. - C. VLGS has adopted Microsoft Exchange and Outlook as the School's email system.
+Email is a legal document and may be subpoenaed.

+C. VLGS has adopted Microsoft Outlook as the School's email system.
 Your VLGS email can be accessed from the VLGS network or anywhere you have Internet access.
-If you would like information or instructions on setting up or accessing your VLGS email account from a personal device, please contact IT.
-Not all devices support synchronizing with a Microsoft Exchange account.
+If you would like information or instructions on setting up or accessing your VLGS email account from a personal device, please contact the IT Helpdesk to check compatibility with your device.